firstdarkdev/modpublisher/readme.md

     // You can also use CurseEnvironment.BOTH, or CurseEnvironment.SERVER or CurseEnvironment.CLIENT
     // setCurseEnvironment(CurseEnvironment.CLIENT)
     curseEnvironment.set("both")

+    // Upload the release, but keep it "private" until you are ready
+    // Unreleased feature on CurseForge, working on Modrinth isManualRelease.set(true)

     // The file to be uploaded.
 This can be a file, task, or string.
     // setArtifact("build/libs/mymod.jar")